-I was making a cream the other day, and as I was enjoying the potent aroma of Turkish rose that I use in almost all of my products, a thought entered my mind.
+I was making a skin cream the other day, and as I was enjoying the potent aroma of Turkish rose that I use in almost all of my products, a thought entered my mind.
 Is this the scent my kids will associate with me years in the future?
 Will this scent bring them back to fun times in their childhood, or special memories of our relationship?
 Will their children also associate Turkish roses with me, a generation into the future?
 I then began to think about my own “beauty memories” from my own childhood.

 I thought of loved ones who have passed, who I always associate scent with when I’m feeling nostalgic about them.
 For example, when I think of my dear Uncle Ray who passed in 2015, I can always recall the scent of smoke and Old Spice.
 When I think of my lovely Aunt Joan, who is nearly 90, the scent of Aqua Net, Opium by Yves St. Laurent (which I got in trouble for getting into and accidentally spilling when I was a kid), and the Avon lipsticks she still wears and sold for years.

 My strongest beauty memory though, is of my mom’s cold cream.

 She used to use both Nivea and Noxema cold creams regularly (and sometimes Jergens, which I remember smelling sweet and almondy).
 I remember watching her apply them thickly to remove her makeup, and enjoying Nivea’s delicate feminine scent and Noxema’s more camphorous, medicinal aroma.
 My mom really only used them during her power suit businesswoman days in the 1980s and early 1990s.
 She then switched to things like olive oil and cocoa butter (and then I started making her skin creams years later).
 However, those were my formative years, so those beauty memories are forever cemented in my psyche.